Service Level Agreement

 8.3 Effect of termination

 This Agreement shall remain in full force and effect during the period between the date notice of termination is given and the effective date of such termination.
-As of the date of termination of this Agreement, this Agreement shall be of no further force and effect and each party shall be discharged from all rights, duties and obligations under this agreement except that the Parties shall remain liable for covered services then being rendered by Reliance HMO to beneficiaries until the episode of illness then being treated is completed and the obligation of Parties for covered services rendered pursuant to this agreement discharged.
-Any termination of this agreement (however occasioned) shall not affect any accrued rights or liabilities of any of the parties nor shall it affect the coming into force or the continuance in force of any provision hereof which is expressly or by implication intended to come into or continue in force on or after such termination.In the event that a prepaid payment is made for the premium, upon termination by either party, the Parties shall be issued any outstanding sums as refund in excess of all received claims paid already at termination date, including 20% of all IBNRs (Incurred But Not Recorded), on the initial claims received and paid already as at termination date.
+As of the date of termination of this Agreement, this Agreement shall be of no further force and effect and each party shall be discharged from all rights, duties and obligations under this agreement except that the Enrolee shall remain liable for covered services then being rendered by Reliance HMO to the Enrollee until the episode of illness then being treated is completed and the obligation of Enrollee for covered services rendered pursuant to this agreement discharged.
+Any termination of this Agreement (however occasioned) shall not affect any accrued rights or liabilities of any of the parties nor shall it affect the coming into force or the continuance in force of any provision hereof which is expressly or by implication intended to come into or continue in force on or after such termination.In the event that a prepaid payment is made for the premium, upon termination by either party, the Enrollee shall be issued any outstanding sums as refund in excess of all received claims paid already at termination date, including 20% of all IBNRs (Incurred But Not Recorded), on the initial claims received and paid already as at termination date.

 9.0